 The Paper Kingdom (Penguin Random House 2020) is based on Ms. Rhee’s childhood, when her parents worked as night janitors and had to take her to work due to lack of childcare.
 In a deserted office building, they turned drudgery into magic for their young child (complete with dragons and a magnificent kingdom filled with paper).
 The story weaves subtle commentary about the haves and have-nots and speaks directly to many of the same struggles experienced by VEP students.

-Join the event early for an informal Zoom meet and greet with other guests and listen to the accomplished WCASD Senior Strings, conducted by Katrina Kelly, performing the symphonic work Perseus, by Soon-Hee Newbold, a female composer who was born in South Korea and grew up in Maryland.
-The virtual event will also feature remembrances of friends Betsy and Bob Hawkes and a celebration of Shannon Almquist, Lifetime Achievement Award recipient for her 35-year commitment to VEP.
+Guests joined the event early for an informal Zoom meet and greet with other participants and listened to the accomplished WCASD Senior Strings, conducted by Katrina Kelly, performing the symphonic work Perseus, by Soon-Hee Newbold, a female composer who was born in South Korea and grew up in Maryland.
+The virtual event also featured remembrances of friends Betsy and Bob Hawkes and a celebration of Shannon Almquist, Lifetime Achievement Award recipient for her 35-year commitment to VEP.

 Thank you to the following leadership sponsors for their generosity: